TapiocaFox/Daijishou/release-notes/1_4_release_note.md

 ### Backup And Restore
  - Google Drive APIs have been implemented.
  - Modularized backup and restore components have been introduced.
- - You can now backup Daijishou to Google Drive.
+ - You can now backup Daijishō to Google Drive.
  - Backup data migrations support has been introduced.
  - Restore policy has been introduced.